Best Security Systems Without Monitoring in 2024

 Abode offers a wide range of devices, including hubs, entry sensors, motion sensors, glass break sensors, smoke detectors, and cameras.
 And the company recently began expanding its line of equipment to include smart home devices such as front door locks.
 These come with a choice of Bluetooth keypad or fingerprint access and are among the best smart locks on the market.

 Unfortunately, abode’s camera selection is limited: there’s just one model for both indoor and outdoor use and one video doorbell.
-All abode equipment works through Z-Wave technology, so it integrates seamlessly with Google Home, Amazon Alexa, Apple HomeKit, and thousands of smart home products.
+The good news is that all abode equipment – including all three of these camera models – works through Z-Wave technology.
+As a result, it integrates seamlessly with Google Home, Amazon Alexa, Apple HomeKit, and thousands of smart home products.

 Pro Tip: Smart home devices are notorious entry points for hackers to gain access to your network.
 When we were testing abode, we made sure to use a router-level VPN to keep ourselves safe.